AreebaSadiq23/AreebaSadiq23/README.md

 ## 👩‍💻 About Me

-I'm a frontend focused full-stack developer with hands on experience in **Prompt Engineering** and **Context Engineering**.
+I'm a frontend focused full stack developer with hands on experience in **Prompt Engineering** and **Context Engineering**.
-I design structured prompts and context frameworks to get accurate, reliable results from AI tools like **Gemini CLI** and **Qwen**.
+I design structured prompts and context frameworks to get accurate, reliable results from AI tools like **Gemini CLI**, **Claude** and **Qwen**.

-I previously worked manually on development tasks, but now I leverage AI through well-defined prompts to:
+I previously worked manually on development tasks, but now I leverage AI through well defined prompts to:
 - Generate and refactor code
 - Speed up development workflows
 - Improve consistency and quality

-Currently exploring **Agentic AI systems** and AI-powered development practices.
+Currently exploring **Agentic AI systems** and AI powered development practices.

 ## 🛠️ Tech Stack